-Cafes are thriving in Melbourne.
-Thanks to a number of innovative coffee enthusiasts doing what they do best, and wonderful chefs creating imaginative and distinguished brunch menus, Melbourne has become saturated with a number of great cafes to visit.
+Cafes are part of the cultural fabric in Melbourne.
+Thanks to a number of innovative coffee enthusiasts doing what they do best, and wonderful chefs creating imaginative and distinguished brunch menus, Melbourne is thriving, almost saturated, with fantastic cafes and wonderful coffee.

 Below, we’ve highlighted some of our favourite cafes in Melbourne, each hand-selected for their coffee, food, atmosphere and overall vibe.
 Be sure to check them out; you won’t go wrong.

 Location: 12-18 Yarra Pl, South Melbourne, VIC 3205 Ph: (03) 9132 8966